yprabhak/SuperService/Answer.md

 Deployment manifest files description -
 You can see the manifests files created under pipelines folder for AKS deployment.
+- nginx-ingress.yaml - create the ingress-controller - here we are using NGINX ingress controller.
 - manifest.yml - application deployment manifest file, contains the service deployment also (CLusterIP)
-- nginx-ingress.yaml - create the ingress-controller - here we are using NGINX ingress controller.
-- superserviceingress.yaml -
+- superserviceingress.yaml - use to connect to the service from outside (hitting the domain superservice.com reaches the configured cluster ip service)
-- HPA - Horzontal pode auto scaling
+- HPA - Horzontal pode auto scaling.
+Scaling technique used for scaling the pods based on CPU and Memory utilization.

 Alerts and Monitor